hariskurtishi/hariskurtishi/README.md

-# 💫 About Me:
 Hello there!
-I’m<br>Haris Kurtishi<br>Frontend<br>Developer.<br>Specializing in building (and occasionally designing) eye-catching digital experiences.
+I’m Haris Kurtishi Frontend Developer.
+Specializing in building (and occasionally designing) eye-catching digital experiences.
 I've also worked on full stack proejcts.

 ## 🌐 Socials: